logzio/logz-docs/_source/logzio_collections/_log-sources/kubernetes.md

 This integration supports most versions of K8S.

-* **K8S 1.19.3+** - If you're running on K8S 1.19.3+ or later, use the Daemonset that supports a containerd at runtime.
+* **K8S 1.19.3+** - If you're running on K8S 1.19.3+ or later, be sure to use the DaemonSet that supports a containerd at runtime (but not the RBAC and NON-RBAC DaemonSets).
 It can be customized from `logzio-daemonset-containerd.yaml`.

-* If you're running on K8S 1.17 or earlier, you may need to manually change the API version for some components.
-The API version of `ClusterRole` and `ClusterRoleBinding` in `logzio-daemonset-rbac.yaml` and `logzio-daemonset-containerd.yaml` is `v1`, since `v1beta1` was deprecated as of k8s 1.17.
+* **K8S 1.16 or earlier** - If you're running K8S 1.16 or earlier, you will need to manually change the API version in your DaemonSet to `apiVersion: rbac.authorization.k8s.io/v1beta1`.

-To make the change in your DaemonSet, look for `apiVersion: rbac.authorization.k8s.io/v1beta1`
-apiVersion: rbac.authorization.k8s.io/v1

-Customize the Fluentd configuration with the parameters shown below.

-The default
-This integration assumes you're running

-* The API version of `ClusterRole` and `ClusterRoleBinding` in `logzio-daemonset-rbac.yaml` and `logzio-daemonset-containerd.yaml` is `v1`, since `v1beta1` was deprecated as of k8s 1.17.
-If you're running on an earlier k8s version, you may need to manually change the API version for those components.
+  The API versions of `ClusterRole` and `ClusterRoleBinding` are found in `logzio-daemonset-rbac.yaml` and `logzio-daemonset-containerd.yaml`.

+  If you are running K8S 1.17 or later, the DaemonSet is set to use `apiVersion: rbac.authorization.k8s.io/v1beta1` by default.
+No change is needed.

 </div>